 Go Anytime — Take Online Classes

 As an ILP volunteer, you’ll spend about a half day volunteering (up to 4 hours of direct interaction with the kids, plus preparation time, transportation, and clean up).
 You'll be volunteering Monday to Friday, so you could work with an online class or two if you'd like.
 That way you can get college credit during the Fall or Spring semester without "missing" school.

 We’ve had multiple volunteers go that route.
-It makes for a busy semester and we don’t recommend taking a full load (because you don’t want to miss out on weekend trips to cool beaches, an incredible safari, or magnificent cathedrals because you have too much homework) but it’s helped students make fall and spring semesters work.
+It makes for a very busy semester and we don’t recommend taking a full load (because you don’t want to miss out on weekend trips to cool beaches, an incredible safari, or magnificent cathedrals because you have too much homework) but it’s helped students make fall and spring semesters work.

 Since ILP doesn’t work with a set university, it’s up to your university (USU) to determine if they’ll give you credit while you volunteer with us.
 Sometimes it depends on your major's requirements.

 Since there isn't an exact science on how to do this, you'll need to talk with your advisor.
 You'll work out your credits through the school, not through the ILP office, but we’re happy to help where we can.
 If you’re required to provide some paperwork about your ILP semester and what you’ll be doing, give our office a call and we can help you out.

 Things really are pretty individual and are handled on a case-by-case basis when it comes to USU school credit.
 Start by speaking with your counselor and see where you can go from there.
 You may need to do a little digging to see who you need to speak with in your department, but it's worth it, right?

 Here are a couple more specific strategies for getting credit for your ILP semester with Utah State University.

 Try An Internship